 With this rocket equation calculator, you can explore the principles of motion of the vehicles that we call rockets.

-The first man landing on the moon took place in 1969 during a mission called Apollo 11.
+The first man to land on the Moon happened in 1969 during a mission called Apollo 11.
 From that time, the basics of jet rockets remained the same.
 One of the simplest cases of the movement of such a rocket can be described using the Tsiolkovsky rocket equation (also called the ideal rocket equation).

 Tsiolkovsky rocket equation

 The ideal rocket equation describes the motion of a device that can apply an acceleration to itself using thrust.
 Such a rocket burns the propelling fuel and simultaneously reduces its weight (see our specific impulse calculator).
 Burned propellants are exhausted from the nozzle, and the rocket accelerates as a result of the conservation of momentum.

 We should use the Tsiolkovsky rocket equation only in simple cases when no other external forces act on a rocket.
 In real motion, the rocket has to overcome both air resistance and gravity, which was taken into account by Tsiolkovsky in his further, more complicated, studies.

 💡 You might also want to check out our thrust-to-weight ratio calculator and isentropic flow calculator.

 The velocity of a rocket can be estimated with the formula below:

 - – Change of the velocity of the rocket;